 Writer, Jeff Pope, explores Stan and Ollie’s off-screen relationship to great effect.
 Whilst the two weren’t necessarily best friends, there’s undertones of resentment and bitterness from both sides, it’s fascinating to watch what is essentially a love story, or bromance, between them.
 Featuring some incredibly moving and poignant moments, the tenderness and affection with which the pair regarded each other is clear to see as they realise you can’t have one without the other.

 Holding their own opposite the boys are the two wives.
-Nina Arianda as Ida Laurel and Shirley Henderson as Lucille Hardy are themselves a unique double act and their time together is a point scoring highlight, however one slight misstep is Rufus Jones as theatre impresario Bernard Delfont as his exaggerated performance jars amongst the subtler turns surrounding him.
+Nina Arianda as Ida Laurel and Shirley Henderson as Lucille Hardy are themselves a unique double act and their time together is a point scoring highlight, however one slight misstep is Rufus Jones as theatre impresario Bernard Delfont.
+Whilst he’s occasionally amusing his exaggerated performance slightly jars amongst the subtler turns surrounding him.